mwacinski/stratascratchexer/README.md

-# stratascratchexer
+# StrataScratch exercises for interview
-StrataScratch exercises for interview
+Solutions for questions which have been attempted on [StrataScratch](https://www.stratascratch.com) to improve my SQL skills and logical thinking.